Panasonic TZ200 vs Ricoh GR II

 It is notable that the GR II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TZ200 does not feature such an accessory-socket.

-Both the TZ200 and the GR II are recent models that feature in their makers' current product line-up.
+Both the TZ200 and the GR II are recent models that are part of the current product line-up.
 The GR II replaced the earlier Ricoh GR, while the TZ200 followed on from the Panasonic TZ100.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Ricoh websites.

 Review summary: Panasonic TZ200 vs Ricoh GR II

 So what is the bottom line?
 Which of the two cameras – the Panasonic TZ200 or the Ricoh GR II – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Panasonic Lumix DC-TZ200: